chhavx1618/agro-assist/README.md

 ## Tech used

 We have build this system using NodeJS and ExpressJs for the server, HTML, CSS and JavaScript for the client side server.
-We have used tenserflow to train an ML model that takes in data from your field and makes predictitons based on it.
+We have used Tenserflow to train an ML model that takes in data from your field and makes predictitons based on it.
 The sensors in your field are connected to microcontrollers, which send data to our server using LoRaWAN protocol.
 This data is collected and stored.
 (For this hackathon, we are not taking data from the sensors)

 ## Future Scope
+This system has the capability to be able to detect the diseases based on the data collected by sensors,and would be able to suggest the best sure to prevent or cure it.
+This will be the fututre scope of the project.

 Precision and sustainable farming practices go a long way.
 Drone monitoring of crops, livestock monitoring through gps and sensors to avoid overgrazing and keeping a track of their health, GPS and satellite mapping of fields to create maps of soil quality in different areas are some innovative solutions that can be brought in and added to agri-tech solutions.
 This would require more efficient and sophisticated technologies for maximum optimization of resources.